github-fish/csc-user-guide/CONTRIBUTING.md

 cd csc-user-guide
 ```

 ## Making changes

+Changes to the 'master' branch are only made via pull requests.
+For details,
+see below.

 The csc-user-guide repository uses the 'master' as the default
 branch.
 When you have cloned the repository, this branch is what you
 see.
 If you are unsure which branch you are in, you can run `git
 branch`.
 The active branch can be changed with the `git checkout`
 command.

-## Making changes directly to 'master'

-This is not recommended.

 ## Making changes using pull requests in the web GUI